- Future Students

 - Map out a general schedule identifying when you plan to take each course.
 Not all major courses are offered each quarter.
 Check with your Departmental Advisor and the University Catalog to identify course prerequisites.
 Complete prerequisites early so you have flexibility to take other courses when they are offered.

 - The Psychology Major is 70 credits.
 There is no minor requirement.
+Only 25 online credits will be allowed as part of this degree program.
 You must have earned 180 credits total to graduate from the University.

 - Students must achieve a C (2.0 or better) in all Required Courses (PSYC 100, PSYC 309, CSBS 320, PSYC 313, PSYC 395/495, PSYCH 398/498, and PSYC 399/498).